Hitting the waves in Jimbaran

 With the low tide making ample space for the crowds drawn by the BBQ, motorbikes, dogs and rubbish we were not overly impressed with the Jimbaran beach itself.
 Luckily we decided to come back the following morning.

 We checked in at the luxurious Sundara beach club in the far end of the beach – run by the Four Seasons hotel next door.
 This fab concept allows guests not staying in the resort access the facilities and service without a huge dent in the holiday budget.
-Watching the kids to learn to surf from from the coolness of my cabana made me feel the luckiest person alive.
+Watching the kids learn to surf from the coolness of my cabana made me feel like the luckiest person alive.

 The rate is Rp.
 980.000++ for use of the day bed, but you get Rp.
 600,000 food & beverage credit, fruit and other small snacks, cold water and complimentary WIFI access.
 We went for the Express Lunch sets, and the food was truly excellent.

 The Sundara has beach toys, a shaded area with slides, a tiny kids’ pool and even a kids’ club.
-The cabanas are perfect for a napping – for kids and adults alike.
+The cabanas are perfect for napping – for kids and adults alike.
 Bodyboards and surfboards can be rented from the beach – the waves here are gentle and perfect for little ones to practice in.

 There is nothing much do in Jimbaran other than the beach, but the area is a great base for exploring.
 Without traffic, the trip to the airport from Balangan area took only half an hour.
 We loved the idea of being able to choose between cheap meals on the beach and luxury at Sundara without having to stay at an exclusive resort.